SIBO and Histamine Intolerance: Why Gut Bacteria Affect Your Sinuses

 What is the difference between histamine intolerance and a food allergy?

 A food allergy involves the immune system producing IgE antibodies against a specific food protein, typically causing rapid and reproducible reactions.
-Histamine intolerance relates to an impaired ability to break down histamine from various sources.
-Symptoms may be cumulative, delayed, and variable.
+Histamine intolerance, by contrast, relates to an impaired ability to break down histamine from various sources.
+Symptoms may be cumulative, delayed, and variable, which can make identification more complex without appropriate testing.

 How is histamine intolerance identified through blood testing?